matloff/regtools/README.md

 Though we ran the plot thinking of the homoscedasticity assumption, this is much more remarkable, confirming that there are interesting subpopulations within this data.

+The package includes various other graphical diagnostic functions.

 By the way, violation of the homoscedasticity assumption won't invalidate our estimates; they still will be *statistically consistent*.